maestri-and/CasaburiWillis2018/README.md

   - `a_analysis_main_experiment.R` replicates Exhibit 1 (Table 2 + Figure 3), Exhibit 2 (Table 3), Exhibit 3 (Table 6)
   - `b_analysis_main_experiment.R` replicates Exhibit 4 (Table 4 + Figure 4)
   - `c_analysis_main_experiment.R` replicates Exhibit 5 (Table 5 + Figure 5)

+## Instructions for Replication
+The package is structured as as R Project integrated with **renv**, to ensure reproducibility.
+To reproduce the main exhibits of Casaburi & Willis, 2018, the user should perform the following steps:
+- Download or clone the repository on your local machine
+- Using VSCode (with appropriate extensions) or RStudio, open the Rproject file contained in the repository (in RStudio, `File -> Open project`).
+- Run the master script `run.R` located in the main folder of the package.
+The master script will recall the subscripts contained in "src" used to instantiate the environment and reproduce the results of the main experiment, the cash experiment and the time experiment.
+While instantiating the environment, user may be asked to confirm the installation of required packages by typing "Y" in the console.

+In case of difficulties with the renv setup, the user can also run the scripts individually, ensuring to have installed the needed packages beforehand.

+The replication scripts are expected to run for less than two minutes on a standard 2025 machine (last tested on Windows 11 machine equipped with RStudio 2024.12.0+467 "Kousa Dogwood" Release and R 4.2.2).